learn-co-curriculum/dsc-text-classification-lab/README.md

 # Summary

 In this lab, we used our NLP skills to clean, preprocess, explore, and fit models to text data for classification.
-This wasn't easy--great job!!
+This wasn't easy -- great job!!